gauravsingh9891/GitPractice/README.md

 # GitPractice
-This Repository is for  practice purpose
+This Repository is for  practice purpose.
-Prasant sir teaching us GitHub Basics.